Pratikn03/Cis380/docs/fixes/STREAMLIT_CRITICAL_FIXES.md

-# 🔧 Streamlit Critical Fixes Applied & Pending
+# Streamlit Critical Fixes (Applied & Pending)

 **Date:** December 17, 2025
 **File:** `app/streamlit_chatbot/omnichat_unified.py`

 ---

+> Note: This document is a historical checklist.
+Some items may already be resolved in the current codebase.

 ## ✅ FIXED (Applied)